Gin Rummy Games & More at gamerisms

 or Discard Pile: in Canasta and Oklahoma Gin

-rummy games refers to the discard pile.
+rummy games glossary refers to the discard pile.

 - Panguingue